Oldham Loop Line: History

 The history of the Oldham Loop Line was intertwined with the early history of railways in the Manchester and Oldham area, and to some extent also with the geography of Oldham which meant that there was no direct Manchester to Oldham line until quite late in the 19th century.

 The first railway line to be built in the area was the Manchester and Leeds Railway (M&LR) which opened on 4 July 1839 to Littleborough and throughout on 1 March 1841.
 Although this line ran close to Rochdale, it missed out Middleton and more importantly Oldham as well.
 A station was built at Mills Hill to provide a railhead for Middleton and Oldham.
 This was only intended as a short time measure given that Oldham was already a substantial manufacturing centre by this date.
 The first railway into Oldham was a branch from Middleton Junction to Oldham Werneth which opened on 31 March 1842.
 This line included the Werneth Incline which had a gradient of 1 in 27 and was one of the steepest lines in the country regularly used by passenger trains.
-The situation of the first station in Oldham on the outskirts of town was not entirely satisfactory, and in 1847 the Lancashire and Yorkshire Railway, the successor to the M&LR, extended the line from Oldham Werneth to a new station at Oldham Mumps.
+The situation of the first station in Oldham on the outskirts of town was not entirely satisfactory, and in 1847 the Lancashire and Yorkshire Railway (L&YR), the successor to the M&LR, extended the line from Oldham Werneth to a new station at Oldham Mumps.
 There was also an intermediate station at Oldham Central.
 The line and the two new stations opened on 1 November 1847.

 There was a further extension of the line from Oldham Mumps to Rochdale East Junction on 1 November 1863.
 This line included stations at Milnrow, New Hey and Shaw & Crompton.
 A branch off this line to Royton was opened on 21 March 1864, followed on 1 July 1864 by Royton Junction railway station.

 The operational problems of the Werneth Incline had led to the consideration of a more direct route from Oldham Werneth to Manchester to bypass it as early as 1848, but it was not until August 1876 that construction of the line began.
 It took nearly four years to complete, opening on 17 May 1880 along with the stations at Hollinwood and Dean Lane.
 Failsworth station opened slightly later on 26 April 1881.
 With the construction of this section of line the whole route from Rochdale East Junction to Thorpes Bridge Junction, Newton Heath was complete and it became known as the Oldham Loop Line.

+In the early-1920s the L&YR proposed to electrify the Oldham Loop Line using a unique 1,200 volt side-contact third rail system, following the successful electrification of the nearby Bury Line with this system.
+The scheme progressed to an advanced stage, however with the reorganisations of railway companies in the 1920s, the new management had no interest in pursuing the scheme and it was dropped.